exasol/pyexasol/doc/changes/unreleased.md

 * Added support for multi-version documentation
 * Added support for all standard nox tasks provided by `exasol-toolbox`
 * #179: Modified `ExaConnection` so that default is encryption with strict certification verification
+* #194: Added option to specify `certificate` in import and export, which is needed for DB versions 8.32+ as pyexasol uses a self-signed certificate which is not a globally trusted certificate.
+A user can instead supply `IGNORE CERTIFICATE` or `PUBLIC KEY 'sha256//*******'`

 ## ⚒️ Refactorings